Alternative Fuels & Electric

-The majority of school buses in America run on diesel fuel, but those engines are far different today than the ones decades ago that spewed forth dark, black clouds of soot from the exhaust.
+The majority of school buses in the U.S. and Canada run on diesel fuel, but those engines are far different today than the ones decades ago that spewed forth dark, black clouds of soot from the exhaust.
+And they appear to be changing further, as the U.S. EPA is targeting further reductions of oxides of nitrogen (NOx) that will increase the cost of these engines and vehicles.

-Estimates are that about 85- to 90 percent of the national fleet of 480,000 school buses still run on diesel, with the remainder split between gasoline and alternative fuels.
-Informal surveys conducted by School Transportation News indicate that the most widely-used alternative fuel is propane.
-It’s important to note that biodiesel, which commonly range in regular diesel-blend amounts from 2 percent to 20 percent, while commonly produced from soybeans is not a standalone fuel because it complements diesel.
+Estimates are that about 80 percent of the U.S. national fleet of approximately 480,000 school buses still run on diesel, with the remainder consisting of gasoline and alternative fuels/energy.
+Informal surveys conducted by School Transportation News indicate that the most widely-used alternative fuel is propane, but electric is closing in.
+It’s important to note that biodiesel, which commonly ranges in regular diesel-blend amounts from 2 percent to 20 percent, while most often produced from soybeans is not a standalone fuel because it complements diesel.
 Therefore, it is also not classified as an alternative fuel.
+Renewable diesel, however, is an alternative drop-in fuel because it is a sustainable, non-fossil fuel created from biomass and can be used in a diesel engine without modifications.
+It also does not void the warranty.

 That changed when Blue Bird introduced its Type C Vision in 2008.
 Blue Bird unveiled its second-generation Vision Propane-Powered School Bus during the 2011 STN EXPO in Reno, Nev.
 In a Jan.
 19, 2011 webinar, partner ROUSH CleanTech, which provides the propane auto-gas system that works with a Ford engine, shared on the technical aspects of the Vision as well as a history on propane.

-Thomas Built Buses also announced in November of 2010 that it would also make available a propane model power by Powertrain Integration PythonLI, which is now available on the marketplace.
-Interestingly, propane engine manufacturer Power Solutions International purchased Powertrain Integration in 2015, shortly after becoming the propane partner to IC Bus.
+Thomas Built Buses also announced in November of 2010 that it would also make available a propane model powered by Powertrain Integration PythonLI.
+Propane engine manufacturer Power Solutions International purchased Powertrain Integration in 2015, shortly after becoming the propane partner to IC Bus, a Navistar company.

 Hybrid and plug-in electric vehicles also made their way onto the scene several years ago but have since all but vanished due to price, infrastructure, battery and supply-chain challenges.
 In 2014, there were less than 1,000 hybrid or plug-in electric vehicle (PHEV) school buses in use nationwide, with the largest fleet in Wisconsin as two school bus contractors combined to run 25 of these vehicles.
 IC Bus introduced the first PHEV school bus in 2006.